iferraro/I.Ferraro-Project-II/README.md

 [Heroku](https://blog-of-the-beetle.herokuapp.com/home)

 ## Next Steps
 There are two features that would greatly increase the user experience on BOTB.
 The first would be enabling image uploads directly from a local disk drive, as opposed to only an image link.
 The second are animations via DOM manipulation, which would turn the wireframe concept into reality.
+Lastly, displaying the posts chronologically instead of by creator would be more intuitive.